 The spiral is an ancient sacred symbol.
-It is a pattern of nature which can convey many messages.
-Learn about how you can use this in your own path.
+It is a pattern of nature that can convey many messages.
+Learn about how you can use this in your path.

 Our Cosmic Connection

-Many ancient traditions use this symbol to represent a variety of spiritual concepts.
-It’s a moving labyrinth-like form that leads to or from Source.
+Many ancient traditions use this symbol.
+It represents a variety of spiritual concepts.
+The shape suggests a moving labyrinth.
+The symmetric growth of the form leads to or from Source.
 Even as a solid form in rock, it appears to be moving.

-The spiral is a basic building block of nature.
+This shape is a basic building block of nature.
 We see it in flowers and the Nautilus Shell.
 We can spot this symbol in the swirling energy vortex of storms and tornados.
-Makes you think nature wants us to recognize the importance of this structure.
+It makes you think nature wants us to recognize the importance of this structure.
 Could it be because we are on this tiny planet whirling around one of 100 billion suns in a spinning spiral galaxy?

 This marvelous corkscrew form is in the art of almost all cultures, from ancient primitive rock carvings on all continents to today’s corporate logos.
 They show up in Celtic art, Native American petroglyphs, Nazca earthworks, Arabic architecture, Japanese rock gardens, Hindu spiritual texts, Australian aboriginal paintings, and African art.

 The significance and meaning of the spiral symbol are in its simplicity and versatility.
-The spiral stands for coming into being.
+It represents our spiritual journey.
 We associate it with the cycles of life and time; the seasons, the cycle of birth, growth, death, and then rebirth.
 This symbol represents the consciousness of nature cascading from its center expanding outwardly.

-So, it remains non-sectarian, or maybe pan-sectarian.
-This is because it belongs to everyone as our cosmic connection.
+Because this shape is prevalent remains non sectarian, or maybe pan-sectarian.
+In this way, it belongs to everyone as our cosmic connection.

 Some consider the spiral a symbol of the ultimate spiritual journey.
-It is also represents the evolutionary process of learning and growing.
-Life doesn’t proceed in a straight line, but rather in a spiral.
+It also represents the evolutionary process of learning and growing.
+Life doesn’t proceed in a straight line, but in a spiral.

 Walking in a labyrinth is a tradition in many cultures.
 It is part of a psycho-spiritual exercise for centering consciousness.
 Behold the power and mystery of the sacred spiral.
 Have a Reiki healing session.
 You will see the healer use the spiral in several forms as part of the healing technique.